 - The child’s cultural background (community, family history, and family structure).

 The National Association for the Education of Young Children (NAEYC) adopted this approach in 1987.
-NAEYC outlines five key areas of early learning practices for effective teaching, which include: creating a caring community of learners, teaching to enhance development and learning, planning curriculum to achieve important goals, assessing children’s development and learning, and establishing reciprocal relationships with families.
+NAEYC outlines five key areas of early learning practices for effective teaching, which include: creating a caring community of learners, enhancing and supporting children’s development and learning through teaching young children, planning curriculum to achieve important goals, assessing children’s development and learning, and establishing reciprocal relationships with families.
 To learn more about the origin of early childhood education and the many influences that make the field what it is today, check out our post about the history of early childhood education.

 “Developmentally Appropriate Practice is informed by what we know from theory and literature about how children develop and learn.” – NAEYC (National Association for the Education of Young Children)